-You have already learnt that cooperative society form of business organisations is a voluntary association of persons who are not financially to start and run the business individually.
-So to solve this problem or to meet the common requirements, this form of business organisation is most suitable.
-Thus, people can join hands to get the consumer products, to build residential houses, for marketing the products, to provide loans and advances etc. This form of business organisation is generally suitable for small and medium-sized business operation.
+You have already learnt that cooperative society form of business organisations is a voluntary association of persons who are not financially strong and cannot stand on their own legs to start and run the business individually.
+So to solve the common problem or to meet the common requirements, this form of business organisation is most suitable.
+Thus, people can join hands to get the consumer products, to build residential houses, for marketing the products, to provide loans and advances etc. This form of business organisation is generally suitable for small and medium size business operation.